behrica/clj-py-R-template/README.md

 In the world of Java / Clojure Docker is not that common, because on the JVM platform and using a dependency manger it is not really required.

-This situation changes, teh moment we add R / python into our stack.
+This situation changes, the moment we add R / python into our stack.
 Then Docker can be very helpfull to get started quickly and work in a reproducible manner.

-This template contains a Dockerfile which has all dependencies for ClojisR + libpython-clj plus a deps.edn file containing working versions of cljisr and libpython-clj
+This template contains a Dockerfile which has all dependencies for ClojisR + libpython-clj plus a deps.edn file containing working versions of ClojisR and libpython-clj